 Is it time to give your drains some seriously overdue attention?
 You may have a basic drain cleaning product for when the bathtub is backing up or the kitchen sink will not drain but this short term solution often will not solve the problem.
 Regular drain cleaning or an emergency drain cleaning when you first notice the back-up, can prevent your drains from getting clogged and creating dirty water and a smell that you would have to explain to those guests.

 It’s helpful to realize that your garbage disposal can only handle so much, and in many cases, it can’t take many different types of foods and liquids.
-Think about what you’re putting down your garbage disposal and don’t let it be used as a trash can after the big holiday meal is finished.
-Food items that should not be put in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
-These types of items are hard for the disposal blades to grind up and cause blockages in your drains.
+Think about what you’re putting down your garbage disposal and don’t let it be used as a trash can after the big holiday meal is complete.
+Food items that should not be used in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
+These types of items are hard for the disposal blades to grind up and create blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at if you’ve realized any last minute plumbing issues that you would rather not put on your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 318-588-8163 if you’ve realized any last minute plumbing issues that you would rather not put on your holiday guests!